ibm-cloud-docs/openwhisk/prep.md

     ```
     {: screen}

 9. Invoke the action to verify it is working.
-Includ the `--result` flag to return the result in the command line.
+Include the `--result` flag to return the result in the command line.

     ```
     ibmcloud fn action invoke jokes --result